jeantessier/advent-of-code-2024/day21/README.md

 `DirectionalKeypad`, but it seems to get stuck in a loop the moment I add a third `DirectionalKeypad`.

 _UPDATE:_ I've identified the loop as the `#coalesce` method.
-Maybe I don't need to return the strings of movements themselves, and just the length of the shortest one.
+I didn't need to return the strings of movements themselves, and just the length of the shortest one.
+This way, I don't need the `#coalesce` method at all and the entire thing, with 25 `DirectionalKeypad` instances, runs in about **62ms**.

 ## Tests